Eurasian jay: Description

 The Eurasian jay is a relatively small corvid, similar in size to a western jackdaw (Coloeus monedula) with a length of 34–35 cm and a wingspan of 52–58 cm.
 The nominate race has light rufous brown to a pinkish brown body plumage.
 The whitish throat is bordered on each side by a prominent black moustache stripe.
 The forehead and crown are whitish with black stripes.
 The rump is white.
 The complex colouring on the upper surface of the wing includes black and white bars and a prominent bright blue patch with fine black bars.
 The tail is mainly black.

 Voice

 The most characteristic call is a harsh, rasping screech that is used upon sighting various predators and as an advertising call.
 The jay is well known for its mimicry, often sounding so like a different species that it is difficult to distinguish its true identity unless the bird is seen.
-It will imitate the calls of birds of prey such as the mew of the common buzzard and the cackle of the northern goshawk.
+It will imitate the calls of birds of prey such as the mew of the common buzzard and the cackle of the Eurasian goshawk.